wuertele/Drupal-Deployer/README.txt

 ********************************************************************
 PERMISSIONS:

-   This module defines the "set page title" permission.
-This permission determines whether a user will be able to edit the "Page title" field on node edit forms (if visible.)
+   This module defines the "set page title" and "administer page titles" permissions.
+The "set page title" permission determines whether a user will be able to edit the "Page title" field on node edit forms (if visible.)
+The "administer page titles" permission determines whether a user will be able to edit the "Page title" administration pages.

 ********************************************************************
 INSTALLATION: